Neural-Systems-at-UIO/QUINT_webtools/docs/WebAlign.rst

 **WebAlign**
 ============

-WebAlign is a tool for registering your section images to a reference brain atlas.
-Different experimental datasets can be registered to the same reference atlas allowing spatial integration, analysis and navigation within a standardised coordinate system.
+WebAlign is a tool for registering your sections to a reference brain atlas.
+Different experimental datasets can be registered to the same atlas allowing spatial integration, analysis and navigation within a standardised coordinate system.

 How to open WebAlign?
 ------------------------